 According to recent data, about 1.3 billion tons of plastic will flow into the oceans in the next 2 decades.

-Single-use plastic output has been increasing from the past few years.
+Single-use plastic output has been increasing over the past few years.
 Causing a huge surge of plastic being mistreated and discarded to the ocean beds.
 There are a lot of recent data proving the negative effect of it on the marine base.

 Plastic production around the world had a massive increase in the last 5 years from 300 million metric tons to 360 million metric tons.